SeanWahl/SeanWahl.github.io/_projects/senior_project.md

     The tile being tested by using a swinging bucket for a repeatable side-impact, measuring how much the tile displaced upon repeated impact when staked to the ground.
 </div>

 This project was most valuable to me as experience in leading a group and working within the requests of a non-technical customer for a diverse user group.
-There were a lot of issues that needed to be fixed and needs that had to be met, and in the end my group was very successful in its efforts.
+There were a lot of issues that had to be fixed and needs that had to be met, and in the end my group was very successful in its efforts.